Highlights and Facilities

 Notable commissioned artworks include a stained glass skylight showcasing New Jersey’s natural beauty and fabled heritage.
 Upper floors are seen on Annex Only tours which must be booked in advance.

 Cafe NJ is located off the parking garage atrium on level 3, and is accessible via the pedestrian tunnel between the State House and Annex.
-The site accommodates 150 patrons and features both hot and cold food selections from a salad bar, grill, sandwich station and quick-serve take-out area.
+The site accommodates 150 patrons and features hot and cold food selections from a salad bar and quick-serve take-out area.
 The cafe is open Monday through Friday, from 7:30 a.m. to 3:00 p.m.

 Directly below the cafeteria, the State House Welcome Center houses exhibits, public rest rooms, drinking fountains and information assistance.